-- 1. Class attendance contributes significantly to academic success.
-Students who attend classes regularly tend to earn higher grades and have higher passing rates in courses.
-Attendance will be taken at the beginning of every class.
-You are granted a maximum of three absences during the course of the semester before absenteeism affects your grade.
+- 1. Students who attend classes regularly tend to earn higher grades and have higher passing rates in courses.
+Attendance will be taken every class.
+You are granted a maximum of three absences before absenteeism affects your grade.
 If you accumulate more than seven absences (excused and unexcused), you will automatically fail the course. - 2.
 It is your responsibility to contact me regarding your absences.
-If you disappear-if you miss class for three or four sessions in a row, or more-it is not my responsibility to find you. - 3.
+If you disappear-if you miss class for three or four sessions in a row-it is not my responsibility to find you. - 3.
 If you send me an e-mail, I will respond within 24 or 48 hours.
 If I have not responded in that time, I have not received your posting.
 Please e-mail me again. - 4.
 Please come to class on time.
 Do not leave in the middle of class; it is distracting and disrespectful.
 Do not schedule appointments (medical, advising, etc) during class time. - 5.
 Please turn off cell phones and other electronic devices during class. - 6.
 Should you need assistance during a time of difficulty or crisis, please contact Tom Sloane, Associate Dean, in the Office of Student Life in E. Moore Hall, 304-293-5611.